Eeshwar-Krishnan/PhotonFTC/doc/neutrino_overview.md

 from there, several methods are available

+**Remember the sensor MUST be enabled in order to be used, it starts disabled by default**

 ***getDistance(DistanceUnit unit)***: Gets the measured distance from the sensor.
 Method is non-blocking and returned data is NOT guaranteed to be new.
 Pings device automatically

 ***disable()***: Disables the device, stopping reads from occurring in the background